Efficient Long-Text Understanding with Short-Text Models: Acknowledgements

 \section{Acknowledgements}

 This research was partially supported by The Yandex Initiative for Machine Learning, the Shashua Fellowship, the Len Blavatnik and the Blavatnik Family foundation, and the European Research Council (ERC) under the European Union Horizons 2020 research and innovation programme (grant ERC DELPHI 802800).
-This work was completed in partial fulfillment for the Ph.D. degree of the first author.
+We would also like to thank our action editor and the anonymous reviewers for their insightful suggestions and feedback.
+This work was completed in partial fulfillment for the Ph.D. degree of the first author. \else \fi